seangfrank0474/nightshift/README.md

 # nightshift

-NightShift is a little thing I felt like writing to see if I could do it.
-The NightShift project is an http 404 status C2 written in python3 using aiohttp.
+<b>NightShift is a little thing I felt like writing to see if I could do it.
+The NightShift project is an http 404 status C2 written in python3 using aiohttp.</b>

 <h3>Was inspired by two other projects:</h3>